mediatis/formrelay/Documentation/Configuration/Basic/Index.rst

 settings.gate
 *************

 The ``gate`` is determining whether or not a destination will receive a form submission.
-The logic by which this is determined is described in the section ``Evaluation``.
+The logic by which this is determined is described in the section `Evaluation <https://docs.typo3.org/p/mediatis/formrelay/draft/en-us/Configuration/Configuration_resolver/Index.html#evaluation>`__.

 If the ``gate`` is not set and the enabled flag is set, then all submissions will be sent to the destination.